 Yeast infections are very common in dogs; especially those with floppy ears such as Cockers and Retrievers.
 A lack of oxygen to the ear canal smothers the aerobic bacteria that is beneficial to the ear and allows the yeast to grow.

 Normal wax in the ear is usually light tan in color.
-A dark brown, odorous discharge is typical of a yeast infection.
-Many veterinarians recommend over-the-counter Lotrimin for jock itch to treat yeast infections.
+An odorous discharge is typical of a yeast infection.
+Many veterinarians recommend over-the-counter Lotrimin for althlete's foot to treat yeast infections.

 It is very helpful to use an astringent medication on the ears of dogs with yeast infections to dry the discharge and give the ear a chance to heal.
 Search our site for ear care products.

 Bacterial infections can be caused by a variety of conditions.